pavelastro/musicbot/README.md

 ## ⚙️ Configuration

-Copy or Rename `config.json.example` to `config.json` and fill out the values:
+Toggle to `config.json` and fill out the values:

-⚠️ **Note: Never commit or share your token or api keys publicly** ⚠️

 ```json
 {